wastingnotime/contacts-frontend-mithril-redux/README.md

 # contacts-frontend-mithril-redux

-Part of contacts project that aim for a benchmark thought technologies.

-## what is it for?

-This project validates:
-* frontend
+**contacts-frontend-mithril-redux** is part of "contacts" project that is an initiative where we try to explore frontend and backend implementations in order to better understand it cutting-edge features.
+This repository presents a mithriljs based frontend application.

+## stack
 * mithriljs
 * redux

+## features
+* small footprint

 ## depencencies
 * docker 25+
 * nvm 0.39+

-## getting started
+## get started (linux only)

+### execute from source code

+as a prerequisite it is necessary to start the backend application

 open another terminal and run the backend for this project
 ```
-docker run -p 8010:8010 wastingnotime/contacts-backend:latest
+docker run -p 8010:8010 wastingnotime/contacts-backend-go-echo
 ```

 set node version (v21+)